Starns honored for bringing agriculture to classroom

 “So much of it matches what we already do, so it’s basically an extension of the many great things we do in the classroom,” she said.

-Suzi Nelson is the managing editor of The Ashland Gazette.
-Reach her via email at suzi.nelson@ashland-gazette.com.
+Suzi Nelson is the managing editor of the Wahoo Newspaper.
+Reach her via email at suzi.nelson@wahoonewspaper.com.